JiriK10/sand-fall/README.md

 # Falling sand 🔮

-This is the place, where you can drop some sand and watch it fall.
+This is the place where you can drop some sand and watch it fall.

 ## Stack